Lilas Ikuta

-Lilas Ikuta (幾田 りら, Ikuta Rira), known mononymously as Lilas, is a Japanese singer and songwriter.
+Lilas Ikuta (幾田 りら, Ikuta Rira) is a Japanese singer and songwriter.
 She is best known as the vocalist of the duo Yoasobi with producer Ayase, under the stage name Ikura, and a former member of the cover group Plusonica.
-Following numerous singles and extended play releases, Ikuta released her debut studio album Sketch in March 2023, which peaked at number four on the Oricon Albums Chart.
+After numerous singles and extended play releases, Ikuta released two studio albums, Sketch (2023) and Laugh (2025), which peaked in the Oricon Albums Chart's top ten and were supported by the Japan top-40 singles, "Sparkle", "Lens", "Hyakka Ryōran", and "Koikaze".

 Early life and education

 Lilas Ikuta was born on September 25, 2000, in Tokyo, Japan, and has three older siblings.
-She moved to Chicago, United States in 2001, living there until she was three years old.
-Ikuta learned piano when she attended the first year of elementary school, and then acoustic guitar in sixth grade.
-She was also a member of the school's music club from third to sixth grade.
-Ikuta wrote her first song when she was still at elementary school and performed her first concert when she was a middle school student.
+She moved to Chicago, United States, in 2001, living there until she was three years old.
+She learned piano in the first year of elementary school, then acoustic guitar in sixth grade.
+She was a member of the school's music club from third to sixth grade.
+She also played trumpet, studied classical ballet, and performed in musicals during her childhood.
+Ikuta wrote her first song in elementary school and performed her first concert in middle school.
 She told Cinematoday that her wish to become a musician was set when her parents promised to write songs for each other for Valentine's and White Days.
 She attended College of Art, Nihon University in April 2019, and graduated in March 2023.
-Ikuta has cited Taylor Swift as her major music influence, as well as Arashi, Ikimonogakari, Radwimps, and Yui.
-She was influenced by Western music such as songs from Disney, folk, and country music, as well as Japanese R&B and hip-hop.
+As of 2026, she is currently studying abroad in New York City, United States.